Dinnerware Quality & Care

-We recommend caution with oven use.
-Place the ceramic piece in a cool oven and bring up to temperature with the oven, no higher than 400°F. Never place a ceramic directly into a hot, pre-heated oven to avoid risk of temperature shocking.
+For oven use, place your ceramic piece in a room-temperature oven and bring it up to temperature with the oven, no higher than 350°F. Never place a ceramic piece directly into a hot, pre-heated oven or it may crack from temperature shock.

 No. Heath dinnerware, including teapots, is not for stovetop use or use with an open flame.

-To remove marks left by silverware, we recommend hand-washing periodically with Bar Keepers Friend, which is available in our showrooms, online, and in most major hardware stores.
+To remove marks left by flatware, we suggest hand-washing periodically with Bar Keepers Friend, which is available in our showrooms, online, and in most major hardware stores.

-Some of our dinnerware boasts a gorgeous edge of exposed clay, which can show oil stains when you start using it for the first time.
-With normal, continued use, the patina should evolve evenly, and, as it deepens, the surface smooths out.
-Most important of all, please know that oil staining does not affect the functionality or safety of the products.
+Some of our dinnerware—like pieces in our Rim Line—boast a gorgeous edge of exposed clay, which can show oil stains when you start using your dinnerware.
+With normal, continued use, the patina will evolve evenly, and, as it deepens, the surface smooths out.
+To hasten the natural patina, you can “season” your rim by rubbing a small amount of olive oil into the exposed clay with your fingertip.
+Any oil staining does not affect the functionality or safety of the products.